15 Minute Yellowtail (Hamachi) Sashimi with Yuzu Ponzu Sauce

 What other types of fish can I use instead of yellowtail?

 Each type of fish will have a unique flavor and texture.
 Other popular types of sashimi include halibut, skipjack tuna, scallop, ahi tuna, sea bass, kingfish, and even raw salmon.
-Just ensure you are purchasing sashimi grade.
+Just ensure you are purchasing sashimi-grade.

 Want to save this recipe?